-Since July, 2014 I have volunteered at a local rescue shelter and worked with their rescue dogs on many different levels.
-That has also been an amazing experience and I have learned how to help these stressed out, confused, often untrained, fearful and sometimes aggressive dogs and enhance the human-dog bond.
-With these rescue dogs, what I try to do first is build/re-build the sense of trust in humans and the human/canine bond, which is so necessary in order to help them become adoptable.
-Then I can work on the other stuff.
+Since July 2014, I have volunteered at the local Humane Society and rescues in Gainesville, working with their dogs on many different levels.
+That, too, has been a fantastic experience, and I have learned how to help calm these stressed-out, frightened, and sometimes aggressive dogs.
+With rescue dogs, I try to build/re-build their trust in humans and bond again, which is so necessary to help and train them.

-I was formally trained in Canine Psychology and Behavior by the International School for Canine Psychology and Behavior ISCP, one of the leading schools for canine practitioners in England.
-As a proud graduate, I am now certified in and have a diploma in Canine Psychology and Behavior.
-Being a graduate of the ISCP also means that I have an army of over 200 fellow canine behavior consultants which I collaborate with and am able to share ideas, new scientific information and case studies with.
+I was formally trained in Canine Psychology and Behavior at the International School for Canine Psychology and Behavior ISCP in England, one of the leading schools for canine practitioners in Europe.
+As a proud graduate, I am certified and was awarded a diploma in Canine Psychology and Behavior.
+Being a graduate of the ISCP also means that I have an army of over 200 fellow canine behavior consultants to collaborate with and can share ideas, new scientific information, and case studies with.

-I am continuing my canine studies and have successfully completed the Certificate Course in Canine Emotion and Cognition at Duke University.
-I will be obtaining behavior certifications through the Companion Animal Sciences Institute (CASI) in the very near future, as well as becoming a Karen Pryor KPCTP and will continue my formal education and certifications from there.
+I recently completed the Certificate Course in Canine Emotion and Cognition at Duke University, a truly fantastic course that studied the latest science-based research into canine emotion and cognition.
+HINT: Science shows they are so much more intelligent than you think!
+Next, I will be obtaining training and behavior certifications through the Companion Animal Sciences Institute (CASI) and becoming a Karen Pryor KPCTP and will continue my formal education and certifications from there.

-Whatever the issues your are having with your pet dog, from annoying to dangerous and anything in-between, I will be glad to discuss your case with you!
-Please call, email or go to my "CONTACT ME" page and fill out the short contact form there.
+Whatever the issues you are having with your pet, from annoying to dangerous or anywhere in-between, I will be glad to discuss your case with you!
+Please call, email, or go to the "CONTACT US" page on this website and fill out the short contact form.

 I look forward to hearing from you!